 Christopher D. Timmins is a Professor in the Department of Economics at Duke University, with a secondary appointment in Duke’s Nicholas School of the Environment.
 He holds a BSFS degree from Georgetown University and a PhD in Economics from Stanford University.
 Professor Timmins was an Assistant Professor in the Yale Department of Economics before joining the faculty at Duke in 2004.
 His professional activities include teaching, research, and editorial responsibilities.
 Professor Timmins specializes in natural resource and environmental economics, but he also has interests in industrial organization, development, public and regional economics.
 He works on developing new methods for non-market valuation of local public goods and amenities, with a particular focus on hedonic techniques and models of residential sorting.
 His recent research has focused on measuring the costs associated with exposure to poor air quality, the benefits associated with remediating brownfields and toxic waste under the Superfund program, the valuation of non-marginal changes in disamenities, and the causes and consequences of "environmental injustice".
-He has also recently begun a new research agenda on the social costs of hydraulic fracturing for the extraction of natural gas.

 - Ph.D., Stanford University 1997

 - B.S., Georgetown University 1991

 Bishop, KC, and Timmins, C. "Estimating the marginal willingness to pay function without instrumental variables."
 Journal of Urban Economics 109 (January 2019): 66-83.
 Full Text